Lorik Cana: International career

-2003–09: First years
+2002–09: First years

 Cana was eligible to play for either Albania, Switzerland or France, as he held all three passports.
-His choice was Albania and joined the team in early 2003 after receiving the Albanian cititzenship and subsequently an invitation by then coach Hans-Peter Briegel.
-Cana's international debut occurred on 11 June 2003 at the age of 19, appearing as a substitute in the Euro 2004 qualifying match versus Switzerland, finished in a 3–2 away loss.
+His choice was Albania and joined the team in September 2002 where he made his debut in a friendly match against his native Kosovo after coming on as a substitute in the 80th minute in place of Besnik Hasi.
+Cana received his Albanian passport on 6 March 2003, and made his competitive debut a few months later, on 11 June 2003 at the age of 19, appearing as a substitute in the Euro 2004 qualifying match versus Switzerland, finished in a 3–2 away loss.
 He went on to play 2 other matches in the qualifying campaign, both versus Georgia in September, as Albania lost away 3–0 and took a win home 3–1, finishing 4th above Georgia in Group 10 with 8 points.

 Cana was switched to centre-back in the 2006 FIFA World Cup qualification due to absence Geri Çipi.
 He was a regular starter under Hans-Peter Briegel and performed well, missing only matchday 8 against Georgia due to the yellow card suspension, despite Albania finishing 5th in Group 2.
 Cana scored his first international goal on his 16th appearance, netting the second of the 2–1 win over Azerbaijan at Qemal Stafa Stadium.

 Cana was given a new role under new manager Otto Barić, who switched him as a defensive midfielder along with Altin Lala.
 During the UEFA Euro 2008 qualifying, Cana received his first red card in Albania colours on 12 September 2007 in the match against Netherlands after an altercation with Wesley Sneijder and Ruud van Nistelrooy; with ten men Albania conceded a 91st-minute goal to lose the game 0–1.
 As a result of misconduct Cana was suspended for two next matches.
 Cana returned to the field on 17 November in the match against Belarus where he provided an assist for Erjon Bogdani's temporary equaliser.
 Albania eventually slumped in a 2–4 home defeat.
 Albania concluded the campaign ranking in the 5th place out 7 teams of Group G with 11 points equalled to Slovenia but was ranked ahead due to better goal difference.
 Cana himself appeared in 8 matches.